electron-userland/spectron/README.md

   * `ignoreWarnings` - `true` to ignore failures with a severity of `'Warning'` and only include failures with a severity of `'Severe'`.
 Defaults to `false`.

-Returns an `audit` Object returned by this method has the following properties:
+Returns an `audit` Object with the following properties:

 * `message` - A detailed String message about the results
 * `failed` - A Boolean, `false` when the audit has failures